jckfa/silly.graphics/README.md

 ### WHAT
 - a public display of a hoarding problem
-- not a brand, just an open journal
 - heavy swiss interests
 - lists aren't meant to be exhaustive
 - includes experimental features